hamidhabibi1/hh/_pages/publications.md

 ## Quantifying Specific and Systemic Factors in the Black-White Wealth Gap in the United States
 *with Rongchen Liu, Anirban Sanyal, Nirvikar Singh, and Gonzalo Martin Respighi Grasso*

-*Revise and Resubmit, Journal of Race, Economics and Policy*
+*Forthcoming, Journal of Race, Economics and Policy*

  <a href="https://dx.doi.org/10.2139/ssrn.3800592" style="background-color: darkblue; color: white; padding: 10px 15px; text-decoration: none; border-radius: 5px;">Link to Paper</a>